-Static and dynamic information about the Netherlands fairways will be available at a central point, the RIS server (www.risserver.nl).
-It contains up-to-date information such as water related messages, fairway and traffic related messages, ice messages, weather forecast and Inland ENCs.
-This information can be retrieved via fairway, route, corridor or country.
-At the end of 2011 a new FIS portal will replace the RIS server.
-For a free ftp account send an email to waterkamer@rws.nl, the Water Chamber, part of Ministry of Infrastructure and the Environment, Rijkswaterstaat.
+Static and dynamic information about fairways in the Netherlands is available at the "FIS-site": www.vaarweginformatie.nl.
+This website contains up-to-date information such as: water related messages, fairway and traffic related messages, ice messages, weather forecast and Inland ENCs.

+For a free ftp account of XML messages send an email to wmcn-waterkamer@rws.nl, part of Ministry of Infrastructure and the Environment, Rijkswaterstaat.